raulzanardo/m5timercam-pixel-camera/README.md

 ### Bayer Dithering

-The ordered dithering uses a centered-bin integer Bayer matrix with a tuned amplitude (70% of full range) and a slight dark bias to balance the visual output across 2×2, 4×4, and 8×8 matrix sizes.
+The ordered dithering uses a centered-bin integer Bayer matrix with a tuned amplitude (70% of full range) and a slight dark bias to balance the visual output across 2×2, 4×4, 8×8, and 16×16 matrix sizes.
+Both palette filters default to the 16×16 matrix.

 ### Color Palettes